WalterWCummings/Projects/README.md

-Practice Project for the game "FlappyBird".
-Not yet compplete.
+Practice Project for the infamous game "FlappyBird".
+Not yet complete.
 Working on a restart function.
 Update coming soon!